-I’m just kidding I know a lot of you prefer Intel over AMD.
-I regretfully report to you that Intel is pretty much king of the hill for gaming PC purposes even at the lower price point.
+I’m just kidding I know a lot of you prefer AMD over Intel.
+I regretfully report to you that AMD is pretty much king of the hill for budget gaming PC purposes, especially at this lower price point.

-Going with the Intel Core i3-6100 Processor 3.7 GHz gives you nice overclockability, decent upgrade path and will be able to keep up no problem with your graphics card.
-The fact that it runs 4 threads will make sure you will have no problems playing any modern games at great settings and multitasking will be fairly seamless.
+Going with the Intel Core i3-8100 gives you nice overclockability, decent upgrade path and will be able to keep up no problem with your graphics card.
+The fact that it runs 8 threads will make sure you will have no problems playing any modern games at great settings and multitasking will be fairly seamless.

 All the other things…